 Build from a strong foundation

-Once you’ve identified your goals and key users and built a plan to support them, spend the time building a brand new, solid, modernized foundation for your new app.
-This is an opportunity to re-platform, reassess your CMS choice, your content strategy, your data modeling, and more.
+Once you’ve identified your goals and key users and built a plan to support them, spend the time building a brand new, solid, modernized foundation for your new digital application.
+This is an opportunity to re-platform, reassess your CMS choice, your content strategy, and your data modeling.
+You should also take a moment to assess your enterprise application integration; remove any silos by ensuring your systems are speaking to each other.
 Build exactly what your users want and need, and what will best meet your business goals.

 Break up the product into its key features, like your dashboard, search, or shopping cart.
 If this was a home, these features would be rooms like the kitchen, living room, dining room, or bedrooms.

 As you build the new “kitchen,” users can start using the new space—though they’ll have to walk next door to do so for a while—and you can retire the old one.
 You can also leave the old “kitchen” running for a time so users can gradually try the new space as they wish and return to the familiar one if and when they need it.

 In some cases, you might temporarily move functionality from the old house to the new house until the new one is ready.
 For instance, you might move the old fridge into the new kitchen until the new fridge is delivered.
 But this is best kept to a minimum, as it requires extra effort (moving the old fridge over, then moving it out when the new one gets there).